-Since 2016 Meridian Compensation Partners ("Meridian") has been engaged as the Compensation Committee's compensation consultant to serve as its advisor on executive compensation matters.
-The compensation consultants provided advice and analysis to the Compensation Committee on the design, structure and level of executive compensation.
-Meridian conducted a competitive review of executive compensation for the Company's named executive officers relative to its peer companies, as well as to analyze internal pay equity, share usage and dilution.
+Since 2016, Meridian Compensation Partners ("Meridian") has been engaged as the Compensation Committee's compensation consultant to serve as its advisor on executive compensation matters.
+Meridian provides advice and analysis to the Compensation Committee on the design, structure and level of executive compensation.
+Meridian has previously conducted a competitive review of executive compensation for the Company's Named Executive Officers relative to its peer companies, as well as to analyze internal pay equity, share usage and dilution.
 Meridian analyzed and compared each position's responsibilities and job title to develop competitive market data based on data from proxy statements and other public filings.
-In November 2018, Meridian generated data on the components of the Company's compensation program compared to the competitive market data range (25th percentile) of the designated peer group.
+In November 2020, Meridian generated data on the components of the Company's compensation program compared to the competitive market data range (25th percentile) of the designated peer group.